- Air Quality

 - Development of transit planning and travel forecasting tools and models

-The objective of the Rural or Small Urban Planning Studies program is to help transit providers with technical planning for the operation and maintenance of the transit system.
+The objective of the Transit Planning for Rural Communities grant program is to help transit providers with technical planning for the operation and maintenance of a sustainable transit system.
 The intent is to support transit and/or intermodal planning studies that show benefit to rural or small urban service areas with a population of 100,000 or less.

 Example Project Types: